miyaeawill/miyaeawill/README.md

 - 👋 Hi, I’m @miyaeawill
-- 👀 I’m interested in Marketing, and Tech
+- 👀 I’m interested in Analytics, Product Marketing, and Software Engineering
 - 🌱 I’m currently learning C
 - ✨ I'm polishing up my SQL and JavaScript skills
-- 💞️ I’m looking to collaborate on nothing at the moment
+- 💞️ I’m not looking to collaborate on nothing at the moment
 - 📫 N/A

 <!---